ja88a/vrfs-go-merkletree/README.md

 A Cobra-like integration should be considered if the client CLI is given a priority.

 A logs manager on client side might also be integrated for prettier outputs.

+## Credits

+### txaty/go-merkletree

+The Merkle Tree support in this VRFS solution has been originally developped by Tommy TIAN as of March 2023.

+This Go library is distributed under the [MIT license](./libs/merkletree/LICENSE_go-merkletree) and its code repository is available at https://github.com/txaty/go-merkletree

+Minor packaging changes have been made.
+Custom config and fileset specific utilities extend the original implementation.

+## License

+The GNU Affero General Public License version 3 (AGPL v3, 2007) applies to this mono-repository and all of its software modules.